Billy Higgins (karateka)

-Billy Higgins (born 14 August 1945, in Bootle, England) is a British karateka and former kumite competitor.
+William Peter Higgins (born 14 August 1945, in Bootle, England) is a British karateka and former kumite competitor.
 He holds an 8th-degree black belt from the KUGB, was a winner of multiple European championships, and a gold medalist in men's kumite with the British team at the 1975 World Karate Championships in Long Beach, California.

 He is currently a karate instructor for the Karate Union of Great Britain.